dgroomes/my-software/mac-os/MACOS_SETUP.md

       info.)
 1. Install Bash completion for Gradle
     * `curl https://raw.githubusercontent.com/gradle/gradle-completion/7b084bd68c79be27b8200c7a25e6d00c9c65f9a9/gradle-completion.bash -o /usr/local/etc/bash_completion.d/gradle-completion.bash`
+    * Apply the Bash completion to the `gw` alias (the alias was defined in the `bash-aliases.sh` script) with the following command.
+    * ```bash
+      cat << EOF > "$BASH_COMPLETION_COMPAT_DIR/gw"
+          # This is a neat trick to apply Bash completion to an aliased version of a command.
+          # You need to know the location of the Bash completion script and the exact 'complete ...' command that's
+          # used to apply it.
+See https://unix.stackexchange.com/a/685829/215204
+          source "$BASH_COMPLETION_COMPAT_DIR/gradle-completion.bash"
+          complete -F _gradle gw
+      EOF
+      ```
 1. Install `libpq` so we can get `psql`
     * Follow directions at <https://blog.timescale.com/tutorials/how-to-install-psql-on-mac-ubuntu-debian-windows/>
     * `brew install libpq`